 In closing, it’s safe now to conclude that from the changes above, a workflow that’s agile and streamlined is one that’s simplified.
 If there are ways to make otherwise time-consuming tasks easier and simpler to do, then adapt these ways.

-Don’t be afraid to use project management technology in your organization.
+Don’t be afraid to use project management tools such as Basecamp in your organization.
 While these changes may mean making adjustments in your business operations, you’re going to get used to it eventually.

 Then you’ll start seeing the positive effects of these changes when you see your entire workflow moving smoother than it has done in the past.